pkukic/abc/README.md

 ### Transcription

-Transcription uses [faster-whisper](https://github.com/SYSTRAN/faster-whisper) with the `distil-large-v3` model.

-**Options:**
-- **Transcribe** — Fast transcription with timestamps
-- **Transcribe + Fix** — Same as above, but uses Gemini API to fix errors like misheard technical terms (SISC→CISC, TinyGuard→TinyGrad)

-Output format:
+Transcription uses [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) with [pyannote.audio](https://github.com/pyannote/pyannote-audio) for speaker diarization, then [Gemini](https://gemini.google.com) to identify speakers from the filename and fix transcription errors.

+Example output (from filename `George_Hotz_Lex_Fridman.mp3`):
 ```
-[0.00s -> 5.23s] What possible ideas do you have for how human species ends?
+[Lex Fridman][0.00s -> 5.23s] What possible ideas do you have for how human species ends?
-[5.23s -> 12.45s] Sure.
+[George Hotz][5.23s -> 12.45s] Sure.
 So I think the most obvious way to me is wireheading.
 ...
 ```